-I used the opportunity to wash my cloths and it also took me while to go through the package, write blog etc. To make it short, we started hiking as late as 3 pm on Wednesday 3rd July.
+I used the opportunity to wash my cloths and it also took me while to go through the package, write the blog etc. To make it short, we started hiking as late as 3 pm on Wednesday 3rd July.
 On the way back to the main ridge I also dropped in to see Juraj Lukáč – a legendary Slovakian conservationist.
 If you are lucky, you can see European bison in the woods in this corner of Eastern Carpathians but we were not lucky on that day.

 As we entered Poloniny National Park, the overnights were allowed only on designated places.
-We stayed in Ruské sedlo shelter with a nice Czech couple and their dog Tekumseh (my favourite Indian hero).
+We stayed in Ruské sedlo shelter with a nice Czech couple and their dog Tekumseh (my favourite native-American hero).
 I also lost my handmade titanium pole somewhere near the shelter.